Forced conversion: Early period

-The wars of the Ridda (lit. apostasy) undertaken by Abu Bakr, the first caliph of the Rashidun Caliphate, against Arab tribes who had accepted Islam but refused to pay Zakat and Jizya Tax, have been described by some historians as an instance of forced conversion or "reconversion".
+The wars of the Ridda (lit. apostasy) undertaken by Abu Bakr, the first caliph of the Rashidun Caliphate, against Arab tribes who had accepted Islam but refused to pay Zakat, have been described by some historians as an instance of forced conversion or "reconversion".
 The rebellion of these Arab tribes was less a relapse to the pre-Islamic Arabian religion than termination of a political contract they had made with Muhammad.
 Some of these tribal leaders claimed prophethood, bringing themselves in direct conflict with the Muslim Caliphate.

 Two out of the four schools of Islamic law, i.e. Hanafi and Maliki schools, accepted non-Arab polytheists to be eligible for the dhimmi status.
 Under this doctrine, Arab polytheists were forced to choose between conversion and death.
 However, according to perception of most Muslim jurists, all Arabs had embraced Islam during the lifetime of Muhammad.
 Their exclusion therefore had little practical significance after his death in 632.

-Arab historian Al-Baladhuri says that Caliph Umar deported Christians who refused to apostatize and convert to Islam, and that he obeyed the order of the prophet who advised: “there shall not remain two religions in the land of Arabia.”
+Arab historian Al-Baladhuri says that Caliph Umar deported Christians who refused to apostatize and convert to Islam, and that he obeyed the order of the prophet who advised: "there shall not remain two religions in the land of Arabia."